Pherakki/Blender-Tools-for-DSCS/README.md

 ## Potential fixes for common "bugs"
 1. If the import/export options do not appear, navigate to your Blender addons folder.
 On Windows, this folder is located in `<drive>\Users\<user>\AppData\Roaming\Blender Foundation\Blender\<version>\scripts\addons`, where quantities between `<>` are specific to your computer.
 You can navigate to `<user>\AppData\Roaming\` by typing `%appdata%` into the file address bar in File Explorer.
 Ensure that the addon code is in a folder, perhaps named something like "Blender-Tools-For-DSCS_master", and not in a bunch of folders like "FileReaders", "CollatedData" etc. If the code is not contained in a single folder in this manner, create a new folder and drag + drop all the code from this addon into the folder.
 The contents of this folder should now contain files and folders in the GitHub repository.
 Restart Blender, and re-load the addon.

-## Some Known Bugs and Limitations
-1. There are some issues with vertex normal import and export.
-2. Some exported animations may crash the game.

 ## Future Plans
-1. Find cause of occasional exported animation crash - may already be fixed?
-2. Readers for remaining filetypes: DETR, NAVI, NOTE, PHYS, SPRK
+1. Readers for remaining filetypes: DETR, NAVI, NOTE, PHYS, SPRK
-3. [An external program that can assign shaders to models.](https://github.com/Pherakki/DSCSModelDataEditor) **Currently WIP** but under heavy development; the repository may not be kept up-to-date during this period.
+2. [An external program that can assign shaders to models.](https://github.com/Pherakki/DSCSModelDataEditor) **Currently WIP** but under heavy development; the repository may not be kept up-to-date during this period.

 ## Contact
 e-mail: pherakki@gmail.com